mariusgrHiof/profile-card-component-main/README.md

 - CSS custom properties
 - Flexbox

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 I've learned how to utilize flexbox to layout my page and make it responsive on tablet and mobile devices.

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development